 Bring plenty of big garbage bags because many state parks systems believe in not providing them, as well as trash cans, for your convenience.
 Their party line is that it encourages visitors to remove trash on their own, resulting in less litter when, in fact, it is a means to pinch trash removal pennies and results in actually more litter from irritated patrons who might otherwise put their trash in provided receptacles.

 Apparently, the park staff here and in most other state or local campgrounds agree, because they considerately provide a makeshift receptacle in the bathhouse and a dumpster in the camping area.
-In addition, trash bags are great ways to store and pack clothing, bedding and anything else needing protection from dirt and water.
+In addition, trash bags are so much better than roll-aboards for storing and packing clothing, bedding and anything else needing protection from dirt and water.

 3. Thank you to User-Friendly Tents

 In the spirit of low maintenance camping, purchase a “pop-up” tent that sets up in minutes.
 Such tents are not as common in larger sizes (four persons and up) so I had to look around.
-I found an excellent four-person dome tent, the easiest to erect, at Target Stores, of all places, for under $100.
+I found an excellent four-person dome tent, the easiest to erect, at Target Stores, of all places, for under $100 but if you order online, expect a long wait.

 4. Keeping Your Tent Clean & Dry